geekofalltrades/data-structures/README.md

 Implements the quicksort algorithm as quicksort.
 This function does not sort in place.
 ######radix_sort.py
-Implements the radix\_sort algorithm as radix\_sort.
+Implements the radix\_sort algorithm. radix\_sort\_int is used on integers, while radix\_sort\_str is used on strings.
 Does not sort in place, instead returning a new copy of the list.